Introduction: Living Frugally on One Income

 13) Use a Programmable Thermostat to Save Energy

-Using a programmable thermostat is an easy way to reduce your energy usage and save costs.
+Employing a programmable thermostat is a simple method to lower your energy consumption and cut down on expenses.
 You can set the times when you want your home to be cooler or warmer and keep the temperature constant while no one is at home.

 14) Make Gifts Instead of Buying Them

 For special occasions, consider making gifts for your loved ones instead of buying them.
 This not only saves money but also shows that you put the time and effort into creating something unique and meaningful.
-DIY gifts can range from simple handmade cards to intricate projects like quilts or jewelry.
+Homemade gifts can be handcrafted cards to complex creations such as quilts or jewelry..

 15) Invest in Energy-Efficient Lightbulbs

 Investing in energy-efficient light bulbs can help you save on electricity bills.
-These bulbs use less energy than traditional incandescent bulbs, meaning you can leave them on for longer without having to worry about a spike in your energy costs.
+Energy-effieient bulbs use less electricity than traditional light bulbs.
+You can leave them on for longer periods without having to worry about a spike in your energy costs.

 16) Make Your Own Coffee

 Making coffee at home instead of buying it from a shop can be a great way to cut costs.
-When I checked my bank account, I noticed my husband regularly bought coffee out and was spending over $30 a month.
+When I examined my bank statement, I noticed my husband regularly bought coffee out and was spending over $30 a month.
 You don’t realize it’s as much money, but a dollar here and there adds up.

 Invest in an affordable and quality coffee maker, and stock up on beans or grounds whenever they go on sale.